 Not every story deserves a sequel.
 Not every character backstory is worth exploring in a prequel.
 Not every side character can successfully carry a franchise in a spinoff.

-But beyond financial potential, is there a way to know, in pure story terms, when a sequel is worth exploring?
+But beyond financial potential, is there a way to know, in pure writing terms, when a sequel or part two is worth considering?

 Sometimes, it’s good to play again, and when it comes to Sequels, Prequels, and Spinoffs, here’s when: